-The Covid-19 crisis, however, is having a strong psychological impact on everyone of us, regardless of our personality type, age or social status.
-Whether or not we’re aware of it, it has plunged many of us into some sort of existential crisis – or re-evaluation.
+The Covid-19 crisis, however, is having a strong psychological impact on each and everyone of us, regardless of our personality type, age or social status.
+Whether or not we’re aware of it, it has plunged many of us into some sort of existential crisis, or re-evaluation.
 Which is fertile soil for introspection work.

 Whatever your professional or financial circumstances, your ability to live with uncertainty is currently being put to the test, as is your ability to cope with self-isolation, or much less socialisation.
 Introverts will be faring better at the latter test than the extroverts amongst us.
 But our ability to cope with uncertainty has little to do with personality type and much more with our degree of emotional resilience.